memextech/data-app-streamlit/.memex/context.md

 DO NOT implement custom connection code with gspread, psycopg2, etc.

 ### When implementing ANY data source:
-1. Available connectors are listed in the system prompt under "Available Connectors" with their type and secret keys.
+1. Available connectors are listed in the system prompt under "Available Connectors" with their type and secret keys that match environment variables.
 1. Check if a Streamlit connection exists for that source
 2. Install the appropriate st-* connection package
-3. Add connection config to `.streamlit/secrets.toml` using `$SECRET_KEY` references from the connector
+3. Add connection config to `.streamlit/secrets.toml` using exact secret keys / env vars references from the connector
 4. Use st.connection() - NEVER custom clients
 5. `setup_secrets()` is already called in `app.py` at startup - no additional setup needed do not remove
 6. Use the connector-specific code pattern below based on the connector type